dsifford/academic-bloggers-toolkit/readme.txt

 4. Options Page Screenshot

 == Changelog ==

+= 2.2.1 =
+* Fix issue where peer reviews containing ordered lists would break the inline reference tooltips.

+= 2.2.0 =
+* **Breaking Change:** Support for Internet Explorer versions 9 and below ended.
+(Please upgrade your browser).
+* jQuery removed entirely (network hog).
+Page load times should be modestly improved.
+* Instead of inline citations taking you to the references on click, the individual references are now displayed inside a tooltip.
+I've found that dealing with return links was too cumbersome and time consuming.
+* Inline citations now accepts a more natural format.
+For example, [cite num="1-3,5,8"] correctly cites references 1, 2, 3, 5, & 8. **Note:** Your bibliography **MUST** be an ordered list **AND** it must be the last ordered list in your blog post.
+* Slow animations on all pages removed.
+* Adjusted peer review metaboxes with a clearer delimiter so that they're easier to read.

 = 2.1.0 =
 * **Quick addition to previous update:** Added ability to open Formatted Reference and Inline Citation menus via keyboard shortcuts.
 (Ah, much nicer!)